 Lastly, products like Homebiotic are made specifically to help replicate the “farm effect” in our homes.

 The spray contains diverse soil-based microbes that act as a probiotic for your home.
-Once you clean with a natural, non-toxic cleaner, you can spray Homebiotic in all corners of your home.
+Once you clean with a natural, non-toxic cleaner, you can spray Homebiotic Probiotic Spray in all corners of your home.

-Homebiotic spray can help create a balanced ecosystem in your home that resembles the “farm effect.”
+Homebiotic Probiotic Spray can help create a balanced ecosystem in your home that resembles the “farm effect.”
 It may be easier than we think to replicate the “farm effect” in our homes; all we have to do is get educated, then take action.